lisa-bird/lush-bakes-p4/README.md

 ## Audience

-The audience will include mostly females, between the ages of 25 - 55.
+The audience will include mostly females, between the ages of 25 - 55 years old.

 # UX